Honey: A Complete Guide To Types, Taste, And Uses

 Produced when bees collect sugary secretions known as honeydew from insects that feed on plant sap, usually on trees.

 II.
-Classification by Floral Composition
+Classification by Floral Composition (subcategory of Blossom Honey Type)

 Blossom honeys are often further classified according to the variety of flowers contributing nectar.